-In line with the commitment of the country to provide mentary education to all children, educational facilities have got tremendously expanded during the post-independence period.
+1.1 In line with the commitment of the country to provide elementary education to all children, educational facilities have got tremendously expanded during the post-independence period.
 This is particularly true of facilities at the primary education stage.
-The number of primary schools in the country has increased from about 2.2 lakhs in 1950-51 to nearly 6.32 lakhs.
-In addition, there are at present nearly 3 lakh non-formal education centres providing primary level education to out-of-school dren in the age group 9 to 14.
-This expansion has helped in making primary level education more easily accessible to a larger section of the population.
-In fact, according to the All-India Educational Survey conducted by the NCERT in nearly 95% of the population are served by a primary within a walking distance of 1 km.
-However, the large expansion has resulted in the creation of educational facilities with widely varying quality in terms of institutional structure, teaching-learning processes as well as the quality of students passing out of these institutions.
-The quality variations become more pronounced in certain states, between schools rural and urban areas, between schools managed by government non-government bodies, and so on.
-Recognizing the urgent need for rectifying this anomalous situation with respect to quality, the National Policy on Education - 1986, calls for paying immediate attention to (i) improving the unattractive school environment, the unsatisfactory condition of buildings and inadequacy of instructional material; and (ii) laying down minimum learning that all children completing different stages of education should achieve.
-Keeping this policy directive in view, Report of the Working Group on Early Childhood and Elementary Education Set up for Formulation of Eighth Five Year Plan states, "The targets need to be spelt out not only in terms of participation, but also in terms of quality and outcomes.
-During the Eighth Plan, it should be our aim to bring about a substantial improvement in quality of education through improved infrastructure, improved teacher education, and substantial improvement in quality and quantity of learning materials.
-In terms of outcomes it shall have to be ensured that minimum levels of learning are laid down with reference to the conclusion of primary and upper primary stages and an appropriate evaluation system created achievement at least of the prescribed levels o f ensure learning."
+The number of primary schools in the country has increased from 2.2 lakhs in 1950-51 to nearly 6.32 lakhs.
+In addition, there are at present nearly 3 lakh non-formal education centres providing primary level education to out-of-school children in the age-group 9 to 14.
+This expansion has definitely helped in making primary level education more easily accessible to a larger section of the population.
+In fact, according to the All-India Educational Survey conducted by the NCERT in 1986, nearly 95 per cent of the population are served by a primary school within a walking distance of 1 km.
+However, the large-scale expansion has resulted in the creation of educational facilities with widely varying quality in terms of institutional infrastructure, teaching-learning processes as well as the quality of students passing out of these institutions.
+The quality variations become more pronounced in certain states, between schools of rural and urban areas, between schools managed by government and non-government bodies, and so on.
+Recognizing the urgent need for rectifying this anomalous situation with respect to quality, the National Policy on Education 1986 calls for paying immediate attention to (i) improving the unattractive school environment, the unsatisfactory condition of buildings and inadequacy of instructional material; and (ii) laying down minimum levels of learning that all children completing different stages of education should achieve.
+Keeping this policy directive in view, the Report of the Working Group on Early Childhood and Elementary Education Set up for Formulation of Eighth Five Year Plan states:

+The targets need to be spelt out not only in terms of participation, but also in terms of quality and outcomes.
+During the Eighth Plan, it should be our aim to bring about a substantial improvement in quality of education through improved infrastructure, improved teacher eduction, and substantial improvement in quality and quantity of learning materials.
+In terms of outcomes it shall have to be ensured that minimum levels of learning are laid down with reference to the conclusion of primary and upper primary stages and an appropriate evaluation system created to ensure achievement at least of the prescribed levels of learning.